Mattie Ross ’12, Assistant Director of Admission

 Mattie grew up in Maui, Hawaii and attended King Kekaulike High School.
 She is a Pitzer alumna of the class of 2012 and earned her degree in English and World Literature: Creative Writing with a minor in Spanish.
 While studying at Pitzer she worked as a student tour guide and was a Resident Assistant for three years.
 In addition, Mattie studied abroad in León, Spain where she taught English to three young girls.
-One of her most memorable accomplishments to date has been her work educating low-income preschoolers as a Jumpstart Corps Member in 2012.
-In her spare time Mattie enjoys traveling around the world and has been to 11 international countries so far.
-She also loves watching movies, eating Korean food, playing with animals and adventuring with family and friends.
+One of her most memorable college accomplishments was educating low-income preschoolers as a Jumpstart Corps Member in 2012.
+In her spare time Mattie enjoys watching movies, eating Korean food, playing with animals and adventuring with family and friends.

 Graduation Year: 2017